 In 11.21.6.4.4.2 P.42 L.5-11 change 1st paragraph as follows:

 An ISTA shall initiate a non-TB ranging measurement instance by transmitting a Ranging NDP Announcement frame addressed to the RSTA, followed by an I2R NDP SIFS after.
 In response to the correctly received Ranging NDP Announcement frame addressed to itself, the RSTA shall transmit an R2I NDP; see Figure 11-55 (Non-TB ranging measurement exchange sequence).
-I2R NDP and R2I NDP refer to NGV Ranging NDPs when dot11NGVOptionImplemented is true and HE ranging NDPs otherwise.
+I2R NDP and R2I NDP are either HE Ranaing NDP or EHT Ranging NDP when dot11NGVOptionImplemented is equal to false and NGV Ranging NDPs when dot11NGVOptionImplemented is equal to true (#1050).
 The measurement-reporting phase consists of an LMR frame, which is a Location Measurement Report as defined in 9.6.7.49 (Location Measurement Report (LMR) frame format).

 In 11.21.6.4.4.2 delete the following paragraphs as shown below:

-Accordingly:
+— If the CH_BANDWIDTH of the I2R NDP is equal to 320 MHz, the I2R NDP shall be an EHT Ranging NDP, otherwise it shall be an HE Ranging NDP.

-— An ISTA transmitting an I2R NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding Ranging NDP Announcement frame.
+For the Ranging NDP Announcement frame, when not received in an EHT/HE/VHT/HT/NGV PPDU: from the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the Ranging NDP Announcement frame is received in a non-HT duplicate PPDU and is 20 MHz when the Ranging NDP Announcement frame is received in a non-HT PPDU.

-— An RSTA transmitting an R2I NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the bandwidth of the Ranging NDP Announcement frame and/or the I2R NDP; which are obtained from the RXVECTOR parameter CH_BANDWIDTH of the Ranging NDP Announcement frame or I2R NDP, respectively.
-For the Ranging NDP Announcement frame, when not received in anHE/VHT/HT/NGV PPDU: from the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the Ranging NDP Announcement frame is received in a non-HT duplicate PPDU and is 20 MHz when the Ranging NDP Announcement frame is received in a non-HT PPDU.If the CH_BANDWIDTH of the R2I NDP is equal to 320 MHz, the R2I NDP shall be an EHT Ranging NDP and the LMR(s) in the corresponding measurement exchange sequence shall be transmitted in an EHT SU transmission.
-Otherwise, the R2I NDP shall be an HE Ranging NDP and the LMR(s) shall be transmitted in an HE SU PPDU. (#1050)
+and the LMR(s) in the corresponding measurement exchange sequence shall be transmitted in an EHT SU transmission.
+Otherwise, if the Format and Bandwidth field is equal to 8 (i.e. EHT Single RF LO 320MHz), the LMR(s) shall be transmitted in an HE SU PPDU. (#1050)

 TGbk editor make changes in P802.11bk D1.0 11.21.6.4.4.3 last paragraph of P.47 as follows: